blacklight/Armando/README.md

 ## Configuration

-All the configuration of the modules under `lib/` goes to `app.conf`.
-Copy `app.conf.example` to `app.conf` and modify it according to your needs.
+All the configuration of the modules under `lib/` goes to `main.conf`.
+Copy `main.conf.example` to `main.conf` and modify it according to your needs.
-Global `app.conf` configuration can be overridden by defining your own `app.conf` under `share/YourProject`.
+Global `main.conf` configuration can be overridden by defining your own `main.conf` under `share/YourProject`.
-Remember that the section name of the plugin in `app.conf` must be the same one of the module under `lib/` without the `.py` extension.
+Remember that the section name of the plugin in `main.conf` must be the same one of the module under `lib/` without the `.py` extension.

 ## Contribute